Tyson Fury: Issues with UKAD and BBBofC

-Comeback trail
+Return to the ring

 On 10 January 2018, Fury announced he would be re-applying for his boxing licence through the BBBofC.
 An interview took place between Fury and BBBofC on 19 January, where the latter agreed to re-instate Fury as long as he sent them up-to-date medical records after visiting a psychologist.
 Fury said a motivation on his return was Deontay Wilder.
 "He said I couldn't do it, he said definitely not Tyson Fury.
 He's done."
 At a press conference in London on 12 April 2018, Fury announced he had signed a multi-fight deal with Frank Warren's Queensberry Promotions.
 He stated that he intended to fight at least three times before 2019, starting on 9 June at the Manchester Arena.
 After weeks of speculation, it was confirmed the fight would be shown exclusively on BT Sport.

 Fury vs. Seferi

 On 20 May 39-year-old Albanian Sefer Seferi (23–1, 21 KOs) was announced as Fury's opponent in a 10-round bout.
 Seferi was a career cruiserweight, having fought once at heavyweight, when he lost to Manuel Charr in 2016.
 Fury weighed 276 lb at the weigh-in, 66 lb heavier than Seferi.
 Fury had lost 112 lb for the fight, having experienced extreme weight gain due to his mental health problems.
 Fury won the fight after Seferi quit on his stool after round 4.
 The opening couple of rounds had little to no action as Fury was showboating, which referee Phil Edwards warned him for in round 2.
 A brawl also broke out in the crowd during the fight, but order was restored before the fight came to an end.
 Fury began to unload heavy shots in round 4 and it appeared many of the shots landed and hurt Seferi, hence he retired on his stool.
 After the fight, Warren confirmed Fury would next return on the Carl Frampton undercard on 18 August at Windsor Park in Belfast.
 It was revealed the fight, which aired exclusively on BT Sport 1, peaked at 814,000 live viewers.